-Luke 2:11-14, NCV
+Luke 2:11-14, ESV

-And as happy as this ‘angel-crowd’ gets, it doesn’t phase them that God in heaven is now wrapped in human flesh and has been born in a manger.
-Every angel, and almost every person understands– this is’t the place to have babies!
+And as happy as this ‘angel crowd’ gets, it doesn’t phase them that God in heaven is now wrapped in human flesh and has been born in a manger.
+Every angel and almost every person understands– this isn’t the place to have babies!

 But this doesn’t matter, you see this swarm of angels descend on the stinky stable.

 And they are ecstatic, belting out at the top of their lungs songs of worship and praise.
 The squalid environment isn’t a problem for them.
 The cow manure, sheep feces, and filthy straw can all be smelled, but that means nothing at this moment.

 Friends, I must confess–my heart is very much like this dirty stable.

 Everything is so filthy, and the smell makes my eyes water, and the flies are thick and everywhere.
 It is all so sad, and pathetic.
 There are many others with clean, white hearts, why should He choose my heart to abide?
 He must clean me, wash me with His hot red blood.
 (1 John 1:9)

 The choir is singing now, and all of them are in deep, wonderous worship.
 They belt it out with the enthusiasm of rabid fans at a World Cup soccer game.
 But I examine my heart I see so many issues, some things that are actually destroying me.
 I’m glad He’s all powerful and all loving–all the time and forever and ever.